-"Never swear thou wrongsome oath; great and grim is the reward for the breaking of plighted troth.
+'Never swear thou wrongsome oath; great and grim is the reward for the breaking of plighted troth.

-"Give kind heed to dead men,-sick-dead, sea-dead, or sword-dead; deal heedfully with their dead corpses.
+"Give kind heed to dead men,-sick-dead, Sea-dead, or-word-dead; deal heedfully with their dead corpses.

-"Trow never in him for whom thou hast slain father, brother, or whatso near kin, yea, young though he be; for oft waxes wolf in youngling.
+"Trow never in him for whom thou hast slain father, brother, or whatso near kin, yea, though young he be; 'for oft waxes wolf in youngling'.